This guide is supposed to be a first start for translators. There are probably errors. Please tell me if you find any. Thank you.

 PO files are plain text, so you can even translate them using a normal text editor, although I strongly un-recommend this option.
 The task is more comfortable and less error prone if you use a specific tool.
 There is a wide range of tools out there that can handle and manipulate PO files.
 I recommend that you use poEdit on Windows and Linux, or KBabel on Linux.

-If you have any problem with the download, then please post a message to the translators list and I will send the file to you.
+If you have any problem with the download, then please post a message to the translation issue you open at LenMus repo and I will send the file to you.

 When unzipping the language pack you will find the following content:

 The name of program PO files must include the ISO 639-1 code for the language.
-So first thing to do is to change its name by replacing '_xx' by the ISO code of the new language (use lower case, please).
-For example, assuming your are translating lenmus to Spanish (ISO language code 'es') you should replace '_xx' by '_es', thus 'lenmus_xx.po' will be renamed as 'lenmus_es.po'.
+So first thing to do is to change its name by adding the language suffix '_xx' ['xx' must be the ISO code of the new language (use lower case, please)] and changing the POT extension to PO.
+For example, assuming your are translating lenmus to Spanish (ISO language code 'es') you should change '.pot' by '_es.pot', thus 'lenmus.pot' will be renamed as 'lenmus_es.po'.
 A list of ISO 639-1 language codes can be found here .

 In certain languages there are variations from one country to another.
 In these cases, you can add two more characters (upper case) to specify the country.
 For example, language code '_es_ES' refers to the Spanish language spoken in Spain, and '_es_AR' refers to the Spanish language spoken in Argentina.
 This two letter country code is the ISO 3166 country code.
 It must be upper case.